adhoc Flow/1

 Why Bother Building This Flow/1 Speaker?

-Because Flow/1 is not just a box that makes sound.
-It is a compact loudspeaker system with the flow of air shaped and controlled down to the cubic millimeter, built to vanish as a source and leave behind only the music: full-spectrum, balanced, satisfying, and free of the exaggerations that make many small speakers impressive at first but tiring over time.
+Flow/1 is a compact loudspeaker system, with the flow of air shaped and controlled down to the cubic millimeter.
+It is built to disappear as a source and leave behind the music: full-range, balanced, satisfying, and free of the exaggerations that can make many small speakers impressive at first and tiring over time.

 Most speakers in this size class force a tradeoff between depth and detail.
-By engineering every cubic centimeter into function, Flow/1 resolves these compromises.
-Its 5L enclosure and 180-degree swivel tweeter balance low-end authority with the placement versatility required for real listening spaces.
+By giving every cubic centimeter a working acoustic role, Flow/1 reduces those compromises.
+Its 4.8L enclosure and 180-degree swivel tweeter balance low-end authority with the placement flexibility needed in real listening spaces.

-Flow/1 exists to challenge those tradeoffs through careful geometry, controlled loading, time alignment, and DSP, not brute size.
-The goal is simple: deeper bass from a smaller footprint, sharper image focus, and a more coherent presentation from a speaker that still suits a real room.
+Flow/1 challenges those tradeoffs through careful geometry, controlled loading, time alignment, and DSP, rather than brute size.
+The goal is simple: deeper bass from a smaller footprint, sharper image focus, and a more stable presentation from a speaker that still suits a real room.

 Because building it gives you access to the whole system: